Azure/maven-bundler/README.md

 myproject-0.0.1-javadoc.jar
 ```

-This plugin aims to provide integration with Maven release plugin and to bundle these artifacts in a user designated output directory.
+This plugin aims to provide integration with Maven release plugin and to bundle these artifacts in `azuresdkpartnerdrops` storage account.

 ## How to use